Need Your Love So Bad

 "Need Your Love So Bad", sometimes known as "I Need Your Love So Bad", is a song first recorded by Little Willie John in 1955.
 Called a "unique amalgam of gospel, blues and rhythm & blues", it was John's second single as well as his second record to reach the US charts.

 The song is one of John's best known and appears on various compilation albums.
-In 1968, Fleetwood Mac recorded a version of the song, which reached the singles chart in the UK and the Netherlands.
+Several other artists have also recorded renditions of the song.

 Composition and recording

 "Need Your Love So Bad" follows an AABA form and a harmonic layout typical for the R&B ballad.
 However, the song has been described as "A tightly wound and intense plea for love ... quite different from the usual R&B ballad fare".

 John recorded the song in New York City on September 20, 1955.
 He provides the vocal, accompanied by Robert "Bubber" Johnson on piano, Mickey Baker on guitar, Milton Hinton on bass, Calvin Shields on drums, Willis Jackson and David Van Dyke on tenor saxes, and Reuben Phillips on baritone sax.